yuichkun/raycast-anki-ai-agent/spec.md

 The extension will include:
 - Two AI tools configured in `package.json`:
-  - `get-deck-mappings`: Read-only tool to retrieve configured decks
+  - `get-deck-configurations`: Read-only tool to retrieve configured decks
   - `add-card`: Tool to create cards using deck IDs
 - One configuration command as a separate Raycast command
 - AnkiConnect client for HTTP communication
-- Storage utilities for deck mappings
+- Storage utilities for deck configurations

 ## AI Instructions

 The AI should follow this workflow:
-1. When user requests to add a card, ALWAYS call `get-deck-mappings` first
+1. When user requests to add a card, ALWAYS call `get-deck-configurations` first
 2. Analyze the returned deck list (ID, name, purpose) to select the most appropriate deck
 3. Call `add-card` with the selected deck ID and card content
 4. If `add-card` returns an error about invalid deck ID, retry from step 1